Edison0621/ReloadChromeOnCrashed/README.md

 # ReloadOnChromeCrashed
-When the chrome cashed,reload it.
+When the chrome cashed,this plug-ins will auto reload it.